gammu/gammu/docs/manual/smsd/config.rst

 Database backends options
 -------------------------

-All DBI, MYSQL and PGSQL backends (see :ref:`gammu-smsd-mysql`, :ref:`gammu-smsd-pgsql`, :ref:`gammu-smsd-dbi` for their documentation) supports same options for configuring connection to a database:
+All DBI, ODBC, MYSQL and PGSQL backends (see :ref:`gammu-smsd-mysql`, :ref:`gammu-smsd-odbc`, :ref:`gammu-smsd-pgsql`, :ref:`gammu-smsd-dbi` for
+their documentation) supports same options for configuring connection to a
+database:

 .. config:option:: User